Wednesday, May 30, 2012

 Monday, May 28, 2012

-Mealplan Monday #10 and getting ready for summer
+Mealplan Monday #10 and summer begins

 One day last week I paused from hanging laundry on the patio to watch a very tiny spider weave her web.
 She was making dinner plans.
 Well so was I!